modernjuliaworkflows/modernjuliaworkflows.github.io/pages/writing.md

 ## Notebooks

-> TLDR: Jupyter or Pluto, depending on your reactivity needs
+> TLDR: Use Jupyter or Pluto depending on your reactivity needs.

 Notebooks are a popular alternative to IDEs when it comes to short and self-contained code, typically in data science.
 They are also a good fit for literate programming, where lines of code are interspersed by comments and explanations.